SergeCaron/ConfigureVSwitch/Formatting.md

 The formatting rules are defined in the data file *FormattingRules.psd1* and must be placed in the same directory as the *Reformat.ps1* script.
 The rules are documented *[here](https://github.com/PowerShell/PSScriptAnalyzer/tree/master/docs/Rules)*.

 This is a Windows-oriented script:
-- the input file is presumed coded UTF-8 ad the output file is explicitly coded UTF-8 without a Byte Order Marker (BOM).
+- the input file is presumed coded UTF-8 and the output file is explicitly coded UTF-8 without a Byte Order Marker (BOM).
 On input, your editor of choice may not automatically change the file encoding to UTF-8 : see this *[UTF-8 Debugging Chart](https://www.i18nqa.com/debug/utf8-debug.html)* for tell-tale signs of corruption.
 - by default, line delimiters are changed to LF.
 When the script is invoked from the terminal command line, there is a -UseCRLF switch to enable CFLF as th line delimiter.
 Note that Git may revert LF to CRLF.

 ## Outside VScode